• logo

 • Processing payments for purchases or sales on our websites, prevention and detection of potential fraudulent transactions, and general business management

-Retention of personal data
+Storage of personal data

-Disclosure of Personal Data
+Disclosure of personal data

 Co-organizers:

-Business Partners:
+Business partners:

 With your consent, when you make purchases or participate in promotions offered through our websites, we may share personal information with the companies we partner with to provide you with these services.